Guseyn/page/README.md

 # How To Start (page-cli)

 First of all you need to download this repository to your local machine.
 You can do it via github or **page-cli**.
-We suggest you to use the last option, because it also makes building and running of your application much easier.
+We suggest you to use the last option because it also makes building and running of your application much easier.

 ## Installation Instructions

 1. Install [page-cli](https://github.com/Guseyn/page-cli): **`npm install @page-libs/cli -g`**
 5. Go to the workspace where you want to create your project: **`cd ../<my-projects>`**
-6. Create project: **`page create`**
+6. Create a project: **`page create`**
 7. Then you'll have to enter some information about your project (`Project name`, `Version`, `Author`, `Description`, `License`), you'll get this repository with changed *package.json* and removed *.git* directory (so you can bind it to your project on github).
 8. Go to your project directory: **`cd <projectName>`**
 9. Install dependencies: **`npm install`**